kadenbking/competition-prediction/README.md

 To run the API locally, navigate to the `backend` directory, and run `python3 server.py`.
 As you hit different endpoints, watch your terminal to view printed output from the various prediction tools.

 To run the frontend locally, nagivate to the `frontend/cp-react` directory, and run `npm run start`.
-Each of the `fetch` statements on the `local` branch are using a proxy to connect to your locally run API.
+Each of the `fetch` statements on the `dev` branch are using a proxy to connect to your locally run API.

 ### Statistical Simulation